japt-epj/HUNTeR/README.md

 There is not currently an option to change to composition of a quiz.

 #### Create Execution
+To create an execution, the execution needs to be given a name.
+Additionally, the teacher has to select a quiz to be used for the execution, add participants and has to provide a start and end time.

+The start and end time were intended to restrict participants ability to solve exercises to the provided time frame, but this feature has not yet been implemented.

+#### Execution overview
+All existing executions can be viewed from here and the corresponding qr codes can be downloaded.

+#### Navigate to next qr code location
+To help place the printed qr codes at their correct location, a teacher can scan the qr code to see the exercises mapped location on a map.

+#### Current leaderboard
+Here a teacher can view leaderboards for all executions.
+All participants names, rank and score (percentage of correctly answered questions) will be shown.

+#### Create participant
+To create a new participant, an email address, a firstname and a lastname have to be provided.
+The participants password will automatically be set to his firstname.

 ### Participant
 The participant part of the HUNTeR app is designed to be used on a mobile phone with a camera.